brugr9/UEPluginVolumeCreator/README.md

 ### 2.1.
 Objects

-The plugin provides the rendering of image-stack based volumes, commonly known as scalar volumes.
-However, the plugin does not support rendering of either vector or tensor volumes.
 Following the object oriented paradigm the domain specific entities are implemented as Blueprint Actors (see figure 2.1.1.):

 * Scalar Volume SV
 * Values of Interest VOI